Cash First approaches in Glasgow

 Project objectives

-Glasgow’s Cash First project works collaboratively with and in partnership with public and third sector partner organisations across the city to:
+Glasgow’s Cash First project is working collaboratively with and in partnership with public and third sector partner organisations across the city to:

-- Understand the context of food insecurity in Glasgow, including existing service provision and organisations involved.
+- Understand the context of food insecurity in Glasgow, the existing service provision and organisations involved.

 - Use data to identify groups of people experiencing food insecurity.